How to Start a Fundraiser: Complete Guide to Creating Successful Fundraising Campaigns

 3. The Solution

-Introduce your fundraiser as the clear solution to that problem.
+Introduce your fundraiser as the clear solution to that problem and explain how donors can help you raise money to address it.

 4. The Ask

-State exactly what you need.
+State exactly what you need to raise money for.
 "Will you donate $50 to provide a student with a backpack full of school supplies?"
+Be specific about how their contribution supports your fundraiser.

 5. The Impact